Handling appeals requires special skills: the ability to analyze critically, write persuasively, and focus intently on the essence of the case.

 Below are just some of the cases where Bona Law PC attorneys have filed amicus briefs.

-- U.S. Supreme Court: North Carolina State Board of Dental Examiners v.
+- Supreme Court of the United States: North Carolina State Board of Dental Examiners v.
 FTC (antitrust action against state licensing board, involving issues of state-action immunity).

-- U.S. Supreme Court: FTC v.
+- Supreme Court of the United States: FTC v.
 Phoebe Putney Health System, Inc. (antitrust action involving hospital merger with governmental entity, involving issues of state-action immunity).

 - United States Court of Appeals for the Tenth Circuit: Johnson & Johnson Vision Care v.
 Reyes.